On the asymptotic translation lengths on the sphere complexes and the generalized fibered cone: Introduction

 Each $k$-simplex is identified with the standard simplex in $\R^{k+1}$ spanned by $(1/\sqrt{2})\vec{e}_1, \ldots, (1 / \sqrt{2}) \vec{e}_{k+1}$ where $\vec{e}_i$'s are standard unit vectors.
 Then we endow the sphere complex $\mathcal{S}(M; n)$ with the induced path metric $d_{\mathcal{S}(M; n)}$. \end{definition}

+We note that for a closed surface $S$, the sphere complex $\mathcal{S}(S;1)$ is the usual \emph{curve complex} of $S$.
+The 1-skeleton of the curve complex is called the \emph{curve graph} which is quasi-isometrically embedded in the curve complex.

-\begin{remark} Throughout the paper, most of our argument on the sphere complex $\mathcal{S}(M;n)$ does not depend on the exact value of $n$.
+\begin{remark} Throughout the paper, most of our argument on the sphere complex $\mathcal{S}(M;n)$ does not depend on the exact value of $n$ while interesting cases are with low codimensions.
 Hence, when we deal with the sphere complex, we simply use the notation $\mathcal{S}(M)$ to mean by the sphere complex $\mathcal{S}(M;n)$ for some fixed $n$. \end{remark}

-Sphere complexes have played an important role in geometric group theory.
+Sphere complexes have played an important role in geometric group theory and algebraic topology.
 For instance, the connectivity of various sphere complexes have been obtained and used to show the homological stability of automorphism groups of free groups in \cite{hatcher1995homological}.

 Similar to the curve complex of a surface, a diffeomorphism $M \to M$ naturally induces the isometry $\mathcal{S}(M) \to \mathcal{S}(M)$.
 Furthermore, two isotopic diffeomorphisms on $M$ induce the same isometry on $\mathcal{S}(M)$.
-In this regard, we come up with a question pertaining to the generalization of the theory of dynamics on the curve complex to the sphere complex.
-In particular, we consider the asymptotic translation length on the sphere complex.
+In this regard, we come up with a question pertaining to generalizing the dynamical properties of mapping class groups on curve complexes to the sphere complexes.
+In particular, we consider asymptotic translation lengths on sphere complexes.

 \begin{definition}[Asymptotic translation length] Let $(\mathcal{Y}, d)$ be a metric space and $f : \mathcal{Y} \to \mathcal{Y}$ be an isometry.
 Then its \emph{asymptotic translation length $l_{\mathcal{Y}}(f)$ on $\mathcal{Y}$} is defined as for $y \in \mathcal{Y}$.